watermelonisred/tp/docs/UserGuide.md

     specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@u.nus.edu` Edits the phone number and email ADDRESS of the 1st person to be `91234567` and `johndoe@u.nus.edu` respectively.
+*  `edit_student 1 p/91234567 e/johndoe@u.nus.edu` Edits the phone number and email ADDRESS of the 1st person to be `91234567` and `johndoe@u.nus.edu` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit_student 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 ### Locating persons by name: `find`